mayelab/usedcars/README.md

 # usedcars
-This work consist in the analyze of the used cars dataset from Kaggle. data/autos.csv: dataset domnloaded from kaggle.
+This work consist in analyze a dataset of the used cars from Kaggle and then make a prediction algorithm data/autos.csv: dataset domnloaded from kaggle.
 357000 cars offered on eBay data/autos_clean.Rdata: is the cleaned dataset and have 198500 cars in function codition. usedcars.R: code in R